fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

 Plot Impedance Chart
 .....................

-`scikit-rf` also provides several routines to Z-parameters charts, such as the scalar impedance::
+`scikit-rf` also provides several routines to plot Z-parameters charts, such as the scalar impedance::

     network.plot_z_mag(m=0, n=0)